humerbenjamin/humerbenjamin.github.io/resume.md

 ## University of British Columbia (Vancouver, B.C.)
 Data Analyst and Engineer: Ocean Dynamics Lab (May 2023 - Present)
 * Worked as an engineer developing systems to help measure turbulent dynamics on a saltwater freshwater interface
+* Integration of new electronics systems into existing drifter technology, seen on the [drifters website](https://drifters.eoas.ubc.ca/)